 It refers to clearly defined limits and quotas on the physical commodities that can be exported or imported during a specific time period.
 Limits can be made on a selective basis based on varying limits of goods as per country or destination.
-Quantitative restrictions have a greater protective effect as compared to tariff measures and results in distorting free trade.
-When quantitative restrictions are used by a trading partner export cannot be done beyond the quota that is set.
+Quantitative restrictions have a greater protective effect as compared to tariff measures and result in distorting free trade.
+When quantitative restrictions are used by a trading partner, export cannot be done beyond the quota that is set.

 9. Those public sector undertakings which are making profits should be privatised.
 Do you agree with this view?
 Why?